Yomikoooo/Machine_Learning/README.md

 **Kernel Function**
 **Description**: kernel function is a function that computes the inner product of two vectors in a higher dimensional space.
 $$K(x,z) = \phi(x)^T\phi(z)$$
-where $\phi$ is a mapping function that maps the input space to a higher dimensional space.
+where $\phi$ is a feature mapping function that maps the input space to a higher dimensional space.

-**Kernel Trick**: we can use kernel function to compute the inner product of two vectors in a higher dimensional space without explicitly computing the mapping function $\phi$.
+**Kernel Trick**: The feature mapping function $\phi$ is often difficult to compute because it will map the feature space to a higher dimensional space even infinite dimensional space.
+The kernel trick is to find a kernel function that can directly compute the inner product of two vectors in a higher dimensional space without explicitly computing the feature mapping function $\phi$.

 **Kernel Matrix**: the kernel matrix is a matrix of the inner products of all pairs of a dataset.